Hundreds of syringes found washed up on New Jersey beaches - News Break

 Hundreds of syringes found washed up on New Jersey beaches

-Beach patrollers discovered hundreds of syringes washed up on the beaches of the Jersey Shore over the weekend, causing numerous safety closures on Sunday following days of intense storms from Tropical Storm Elsa.
+Beach patrollers discovered hundreds of syringes washed up on the beaches of the Jersey Shore, N.J., over the weekend, causing numerous safety closures on Sunday following days of intense storms from Tropical Storm Elsa.

-Beach patrollers were shocked to find hundreds of syringes on the Shore.
-On Sunday alone, patrollers found dozens in the sand of Monmouth Beach, according to NBC News 4.
+Beach patrollers were shocked to find hundreds of syringes on the shore.
+On Sunday alone, they found dozens in the sand of Monmouth Beach, according to NBC News 4.
 They are now warning beachgoers to stay out of the water as there is a high risk of stepping on a needle.

-Officials speculate that the needles are from sewage overflow miles away.
+Officials speculate that the needles are from sewer system overflow miles away.
 Previous investigations suggest people with diabetes flush used needles down the toilet and storm water carries them to beaches, according to the local report.

 "I had gloves on and I had a picker thing, so I didn't touch any of them," beach patroller Kathrine Gough, who was one of many to clean up the beaches, told NBC News.
 "But it was pretty weird because people were asking questions and we don't know what happened."